rails/rails/guides/source/active_record_validations.md

 The following methods skip validations, and will save the object to the database regardless of its validity.
 They should be used with caution.
+Refer to the method documentation to learn more.

 * [`decrement!`][]
 * [`decrement_counter`][]